Battle of Port-en-Bessin: Landing

 Mustering on the beach, 47 (RM) Commando had about 300 men left, having lost 28 killed or drowned, 21 wounded and 27 missing.
 The Commandos borrowed a radio from the headquarters of the 231st Infantry Brigade and set off across the countryside in the direction of Port-en-Bessin.
 The Marines had been ordered to avoid troops of the 726th Regiment of the 716th Static Infantry Division at Longues-sur-Mer on the road from Arromanches to Port-en-Bessin, by moving inland, before heading for the port 12 mi west and linking with the First US Army as it advanced from Omaha beach.
-In the early evening the 47 Commando met German troops at La Rosière, where one commando was killed and eleven commandos were wounded.
+In the early evening the 47 Commando met German troops at La Rosière, where one commando was killed and eleven others were wounded.
 German weapons and equipment were taken by the men of 47 Commando to replace the equipment that they had lost during the landing.
 By the time the sun had set 47 Commando had reached Point 72 at Escures, about 1.5 mi from the port, where they dug in, in order for the Commandos to prepare to attack the German positions in and around Port-en-Bessin early next morning.